voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Loyalty Program.md

 # Creating a loyalty campaign

 ## Campaign container

 The first step is to define the loyalty program in terms of size and timeframe.
-To do so, you can use [Create Loyalty Program](https://docs.voucherify.io/reference#create-loyalty-program) endpoint.
+To do so, you can use [Create Loyalty Program](ref:create-loyalty-program) endpoint.

-> 👍 Time limits
+> 🚧 Time limits
 >
 > A campaign is only active between the start and end dates.
 You can also use [validity timeframes](https://support.voucherify.io/article/132-time-limits-for-vouchers) to define the time when points are collected.